dalgard/meteor-viewmodel/README.md

   // Blaze onCreated hook (similar for rendered and destroyed)
   // – can be an array of functions
   created: function () {
-    this instanceof ViewModel;  // true
+    console.log(this instanceof ViewModel);  // true
   }
 });

 // Instead of a definition object, a factory function may be used.
 Unrelated
-// to the factory, this viewmodel is also given a name.
-Template.field.viewmodel("field", function (template_data) {
+// to the factory, this viewmodel is also given a name. (this instanceof ViewModel) Template.field.viewmodel("field", function (template_data) {
-  this instanceof ViewModel;  // true
+  var start_value = template_data && template_data.startValue || "";

   return {
     // Primitive property
-    prop: template_data && template_data.startValue || "",
+    prop: start_value,

     // Computed property
     regex: function () {